 Thankful for Gluten Free Thanksgiving Tips

-As with navigating being gluten free on any holiday, you need to identify what foods are most important to you to have on that Thanksgiving table.
-What is naturally gluten free that other trusted family members will make?
-What meals immediately come to mind that you’d be most bummed about missing?
-Do you really need to make that complicated casserole or would you be just as happy with some Bob Evans mashed potatoes?
-It’s also nice to have something you can eat at each phase of the meal—appetizer, a few for main course, and dessert.
+What is naturally gluten free that other (trusted) family members can make?
+What sides immediately come to mind that you’d be most bummed about missing?
+Do you really need to make that complicated casserole, or would you be just as happy with some Bob Evans store-bought mashed potatoes?

 Appetizers